Oh, beloved hardwood flooring! How shall I install thee? Let me count the ways.

 They employed a technique called pit sawing and lots of arm muscle to turn felled trees into flooring.
 Here’s a couple of men recreating this process.

 Aren’t you glad you can just order the finished material for your wood floors?

 Evolution of floor finishes and flooring patterns

 In the beginning, those pit sawed planks were nailed down in random lengths as is.
 Years of use and scrubbing would eventually create a smooth surface.

 About the 1800’s people started stenciling the wood floor with border or rug patterns.
 This was quite stylish until rugs appeared on the scene.

 Then like a bad toupee, patterned and floral rugs and carpets reigned over wood until the 1870s when people returned to their senses.

 In 1872, Charles Eastlake published his Hints on Household Taste in Furniture, Upholstery, and Other Details which advocated for the hardwood floor.
 He made the use of parquet and borders as popular flooring patterns.
 Wood floors got quite ornate.

 As you can see from the cover of this 1895 catalog from The Interior Hardwood Company of Indianapolis, Indiana flooring patterns for the upper class became very ornate.
 And stayed that way through the beginning of the 20th century.

-But for middle and upper middle class, plain planks would do.
+But for the middle and upper-middle class, plain planks would do.
 Good flooring was oak or other hardwood.
 The not so good flooring was pine.
 Shellac and varnish remained the most popular finishes.